CALENDAR OF EVENTS 2022

 Latinx, Latine, Hispanic–What’s the Difference?
 Community Plática

-Latin American and Caribbean Studies (LACS) presents this community talk in the LACS Gallery, SBS 3rd Floor, N-320.
+Come learn and discuss all the identifying terms we use in our communities, and the histories/contexts behind them.
+Short presentations followed by a group chat.
+LACS presents this community talk in the LACS Gallery, SBS 3rd Floor, N-320.
 Co-sponored by HISB.
 See the LACS website for details.

 As part of Hispanic Heritage Month, the Union Universitaria Latinoamericana (UUL) will be hosting a Faculty and Staff mixer as a way to create a community of support and networking.
+Bring a friend and meet new colleagues.
 Mixer will be in the UNITI Cultural Center Conference Room.

 Friday, OCTOBER 28, 2022